scality/RestBlockDriver/README.md

 in python that will allow you to try out the features of the Scality Rest Block Driver.
 It was written to support Scality's REST protocol's mandatory semantics.

-The Playground Server uses the filesystem to store its data, so using it too extensively might fill your disk up.
+The Playground Server uses the filesystem to store its data; using it extensively might fill your disk up.
 By default, the server stores the volumes in the 'playground\_data' directory, within the directory you started the server from; and listens on the port 80 (meaning that you might have to start